noss-wiki/zenith/editor/README.md

 # Names

+### Nodes

+Nodes are the building blocks of the editor, a node represents a block or an inline node.
+Blocks can hold other blocks and nodes as content.

 A Block is a 'line' of the editor (e.g. text, image, etc.), some of these blocks can contain nodes, nodes are text-editable parts that can live in an input

+### Marks

+Marks are applied on inline (text) nodes, to define the formatting/styling of the node, e.g. bold, italic, etc.